UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 logging-es-data-master-7bqadxxd   1          1         1
 logging-kibana                    1          1         1         config
 ```
-In this example, logging-kibana depends on logging-es-data-master so it is good practice to also scale this down during the expansion of the persistent volume for logging-es-data-master:
+In this example, the logging-kibana pod depends on the logging-es-data-master pod so it is good practice to also scale this down during the expansion of the persistent volume for logging-es-data-master:
 ```
 $ oc scale dc logging-kibana --replicas=0
 deploymentconfig.apps.openshift.io/logging-kibana scaled